Biomonitoring - Bisphenol A (BPA)

 About the BPA Indicators

-BPA is a chemical found in many plastics used to make and line food and drink containers.
+BPA is found in certain plastics and is sometimes used to make and line food and drink containers.
 Exposure to BPA is believed to primarily occur through diet when BPA migrates from food and drink containers.
-BPA is present in human urine samples from all age groups in children and adults.
-Children have the highest estimated daily intake of BPA and the highest measured levels of urinary BPA compared to adults of all age groups.
+BPA is present in human urine samples from all age groups, children and adults.
+Children have higher estimated daily intake of BPA and higher measured levels of urinary BPA compared to adults.

-There have been published studies suggesting that BPA may be an endocrine disrupting chemical.
-Endocrine disruptors act by interfering with naturally occurring hormones.
-The effects of low-dose exposure to BPA in lab animals are debated within the scientific community: some researchers have found no developmental effects, while others have found behavioral and neural effects, abnormal urinary tract development, development of lesions in the prostate gland, and early onset of puberty in females.
-Based on a review of existing scientific literature, the National Toxicology Program determined that there was “some concern” (the midpoint on a five-level scale ranging from “negligible” to “serious”) for effects of BPA on the brain, behavior, and prostate gland in fetuses and young children; “minimal concern” for effects on the mammary gland and onset of puberty in females; and “negligible concern” for fetal or neonatal mortality, birth defects, and reduced birth weight and growth.
+Studies suggest that BPA may be an endocrine disrupting chemical, which means it may interfere with the hormones that occur naturally in our bodies, even at low levels of exposure.
+Hormones help control many important functions in the body, like growth, development and reproduction.
+Because of this, scientists are concerned about the potential for endocrine disruptors to adversely affect children’s health including their development and behavior.
+In 2008, based on a review of existing scientific literature, the National Toxicology Program determined that there was “some concern” (the midpoint on a five-level scale ranging from “negligible” to “serious”) for effects of BPA on the brain, behavior, and prostate gland in babies and young children; “minimal concern” for effects on the mammary gland and onset of puberty in females; and “negligible concern” for infant deaths, birth defects, and reduced birth weight and growth.

-More information about BPA and Indicators B11 and B12 is provided in the BPA section of America's Children and the Environment, Third Edition (pdf) .
+For historic and contextual information about BPA and these indicators, see the BPA section of America's Children and the Environment, Third Edition (pdf) .

 - Detailed Methods for Indicators B11 and B12 (pdf)